 Birth injuries such as bone fractures, meconium aspiration, fetal oxygen deprivation, brain bleeds, nerve damage, and more can all lead to long-term disabilities for your child.
 Lifelong care may be required, and this can become incredibly expensive.

 If your child has been injured due to a mistake made during the birthing process, you may be entitled to significant compensation.
-At the Weitz Firm, our knowledgeable and experienced team is going to investigate your case and work to secure the following:
+At The Weitz Firm, LLC, our knowledgeable and experienced team is going to investigate your case and work to secure the following: